-The sets of rules governing retail funds are the SFA and the SFSA's Regulations FFFS 2013:9 regarding securities funds, which govern UCITS, and the AIFMA and the SFSA's Regulations FFFS 2013:10 regarding alternative investment fund managers, which govern special funds.
+The sets of rules governing retail funds are, together with executive orders made thereunder, the SFA and the SFSA's Regulations FFFS 2013:9 regarding securities funds, which govern UCITS, and the AIFMA and the SFSA's Regulations FFFS 2013:10 regarding alternative investment fund managers, which govern special funds.
+Exchangetraded funds will also be governed by the rules of the relevant market.